Why we created the InCASA?

 The Camino de Santiago is a network of pilgrimage routes in northern Spain leading to the Cathedral of Santiago de Compostela.

 Funded by the European Union.
-The views and opinions expressed are those of the author(s) and do not necessarily reflect the views and opinions of the European Union or the Instituto de La Juventud.
-Neither the European Union nor the granting authority can be held responsible for them.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the Instituto de la Juventud (INJUVE).
+Neither the European Union nor INJUVE can be held responsible for them.